 - The resolution must be documented in the trust’s financial records.

 If the ATO determines that you have made the trust distribution solely for tax-effective purposes, they will deem the distribution to be invalid and the Trust will be assessed on the amount at the highest marginal tax.
-As a result, you may need to evaluate and change your trust distribution strategy to ensure your trust distributions do not fall foul of the ATO.
-Make sure to speak to your accountant as soon as possible if this is a concern you have.

 Who Needs To Prepare Trust Distribution Resolutions?